 “Progress towards gender equality is not linear.
 Our ambitions can be thwarted.
 Our campaigns halted.”

 On abortion rights, however, we see progress.
-With new laws passing the NSW parliament this month (admittedly with vocal dissent) a woman’s right to access safe and accessible termination of a pregnancy is secure across the country.
+With new laws passing the lower house of the NSW parliament this month (admittedly with vocal dissent) a woman’s right to access safe and accessible termination of a pregnancy is all but secure across the country.
 You’ll recall that it was only last year the Queensland parliament voted to decriminalise abortion.
-A woman’s right to control her own body remains contentious in our country, however free we might feel.
+A woman’s right to control her own body remains contentious, however free we might feel.